Who We Are

 Melissa was born and raised in Raleigh, NC, has lived in Durham for the past 17 years and feels very fortunate to now call the Bull City her home.
 Melissa is a graduate of UNC-Chapel Hill where she earned her Bachelor of Arts degree in Geography and a Minor in Urban Planning.
 Melissa also holds a NC Real Estate Broker's License.
 She began her career working in management for 10 years with two locally owned and operated small businesses: the Great Outdoor Provision Company in both Raleigh and Durham, and A Southern Season located in Chapel Hill.
 Melissa began working for Downtown Durham, Inc. in 2006, and has served in various roles for the organization during that time.
 In her spare time, she enjoys getting outside whenever possible, hiking, backpacking, fishing and canoeing, and she’s always planning her next adventure in Southern Utah.

-Connor assists on a variety of projects related to downtown revitalization, economic development, public policy, special events, community relations and marketing.
-He provides administrative support for the Public Space Project and other placemaking initiatives.
+Connor coordinates a variety of projects related to downtown revitalization, economic development, public policy, special events, community relations and marketing.
+He administers the Public Space Project and other placemaking initiatives.

-Connor has experience in communications and support roles in the fields of economic development, urban planning and arts administration.
+Prior to joining DDI in 2019, Connor gained experience in communications and support roles in the fields of economic development, urban planning and arts administration.

 Connor graduated with distinction from the University of North Carolina at Chapel Hill with a Bachelor of Arts degree in Economic Development and Dramatic Art.
-He also is a working actor and enjoys spending time outdoors.
+He also is a working actor and musician and enjoys cycling, backpacking, and skiing.

 As the Director of Marketing & Communication, Gina's most important role is telling the compelling story of downtown's businesses, organizations, residents and visitors in order to build on the success of this thriving and uniquely Durham community.
 Gina is responsible for branding, marketing, internal and external communications.
 She also leads the planning for many of the organization's major events.